 Skills Development Program.
 Support increased funding for the Skills Development Program administered by the Texas Workforce Commission.
 Maintain Skills Development Fund grants at the Texas Workforce Commission to improve workforce training.

 State Economic Development Programs.
-Continue support for state and local tools used to compete for corporate expansions/relocations and job growth such as the Texas Enterprise Fund, the Texas Emerging Technology Fund and the tax incentives available under the Texas Economic Development Act under Chapter 313 of the Tax Code.
+Continue support for state and local tools used to compete for corporate expansions/relocations and job growth such as the Texas Enterprise Fund, the Governor’s University Research Initiative, and the tax incentives available under the Texas Economic Development Act under Chapters 312 and 313 of the Tax Code.

 Texas Agricultural Finance Authority (TAFA).
 Expand the ability of the Texas Agriculture Finance Authority (TAFA) to finance economic development activities in rural areas.
 Streamline TAFA to make it more “user-friendly.”